A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Quantitative limits: Diffusive, High-Field, and gSQG

 shows that the effective velocity field is $\e$-independent and directly controlled by the limit density.
 This stands in contrast with the diffusive case, where the relevant flux is $\frac1\e \rho^\e u^\e$ and only weak convergence can be extracted.
 In the high-field setting, however, the unscaled flux $\rho^\e u^\e$ can be handled quantitatively, leading to sharper and structurally simpler estimates.

-As in the diffusive regime, we begin by recording uniform estimates from the entropy--dissipation structure and the kinetic energy bound. \begin{lemma} Let $T>0$ and $f^\e$ be a weak entropy solution to the equation \eqref{prelim_high} in the sense of Definition \ref{def_weak} on the time interval $[0,T]$.
+As in the diffusive regime, we begin by recording uniform estimates from the entropy-dissipation structure and the kinetic energy bound. \begin{lemma} Let $T>0$ and $f^\e$ be a weak entropy solution to the equation \eqref{prelim_high} in the sense of Definition \ref{def_weak} on the time interval $[0,T]$.
 Then we have

 and

 \end{lemma}

 The next step is to combine this with the relative entropy framework.
 In the high-field scaling, the key feature is that both the interaction energy $\mathscr{P}[\rho^\e|\rho]$ and the dissipation functional carry a prefactor $\frac1\e$.
 This enhances microscopic relaxation but simultaneously amplifies the contribution of the nonlocal force, making the error terms harder to control.
 The following proposition quantifies this balance.